davidmreed/amaxa/README.md

 Amaxa is operating system-agnostic.
 It has been tested primarily on Linux but is also known to work in a MINGW Windows 7 environment.

+Using Amaxa within Docker, execute

+    $ docker build -t amaxa:my_local_amaxa .

+To start the container such that you could run Amaxa commands, execute

+    $ docker run -it amaxa:my_local_amaxa bash

 ### Development

 To start working with Amaxa in a virtual environment, clone the Git repository.
 Then, create a virtual environment for Amaxa and install there: